 This house has been awarded the coveted Five Star Rating by The Austin Energy Green Building Program.
 This is the highest green building award available from the oldest and most vetted green building program in the USA.

-This holistic or “whole house” design approach was adopted from the inception of this project to ensure that this traditional designed home would achieve the following goals: beauty, comfort, energy and resource efficiency, durability, lower maintenance, within an environmentally conscious, healthy and safe environment.
-Projects
+This holistic or “whole house” design approach was adopted from the inception of this project to ensure that this contemporary designed home would achieve the following goals: beauty, comfort, energy and resource efficiency, durability, lower maintenance, within an environmentally conscious, healthy and safe environment.